Things to Do in

 beach Access

 The bayfront beach is an 8-10 minute walk from the house.
-The walk across the bridge is a little over a mile from the house.
 Walk down our road and turn right to go past the church.
-Turn right on Minor Park Road, going down to the Alsea Bay Wayside.
-You’ll find a trail down to the Bay on your right as you approach the Wayside, and the steps on the left take you up to the bridge.
+Turn right on Minor Park Road, going down toward the Alsea Bay Wayside.
+You’ll find a trail down to the Bay on your right by the entrance to the KOA, labeled “nature walk”.
+Or, take the steps on the left up to the bridge and you can walk to town.
+The distance from our house over the bridge to town is a little over a mile.

 The ocean beach is a 3-minute drive from the house.
 Drive back out to Hwy 101 and turn left.
 Turn left again at the next street, Bayshore Drive.
 You’ll see a mini-mart there.
 Go down the hill and turn right at the stop sign on Westward.
 At the intersection of Westward and Oceania you’ll see the Bayshore Beach Club.
 Park there and walk behind the building to the trail that crosses the sand dune to the beach.
 This is beach access point 67B.